One to One

 Occupational therapy for mental health and neurodivergence

-I offer personalised occupational therapy support for individuals experiencing challenges with mental health and neurodivergence in everyday life.
+Personalised occupational therapy support for adults experiencing challenges with mental health and neurodivergence in everyday life.

 What is Occupational Therapy?

-Together we work to understand what’s going on for you and find practical, meaningful ways to support change.
+Together we work to understand what’s going on for you and develop practical, meaningful ways to support change and improve wellbeing.

 How we work together